Vosaroxin: Adverse effects

 The most common adverse events reported include myelosuppression (neutropenia, thrombocytopenia, and anemia) and infections or fever associated with neutropenia.
 In combination studies with cytarabine, higher rates of febrile neutropenia, mucositis, and stomatitis were observed compared with cytarabine alone.
 Severe non-hematologic toxicities were relatively uncommon, and clinically meaningful QT prolongation was rare in published data.

 Chemistry

-Vosaroxin (also known as voreloxin, AG-7352, and SNS-595) is a small-molecule anticancer agent with the molecular formula C₁₈H₁₉N₅O₄S.
-It is a quinolone-derived naphthyridine analog structurally distinct from anthracyclines, but produces double-strand DNA breaks through topoisomerase II inhibition.
+Vosaroxin (also known as voreloxin, AG-7352, and SNS-595) is a small-molecule anticancer agent with the molecular formula C_{18}H_{19}N_{5}O_{4}S. It is a quinolone-derived naphthyridine analog structurally distinct from anthracyclines, but produces double-strand DNA breaks through topoisomerase II inhibition.
 Key identifiers include PubChem CID 9952884 and InChIKey XZAFZXJXZHRNAQ-STQMWFEESA-N.

 History

 Vosaroxin was developed by Sunesis Pharmaceuticals (initially known as voreloxin/SNS-595).
 The clinical development program included multiple phase I and II studies and culminated in the phase III VALOR trial in relapsed/refractory AML.
 Although signals of efficacy were observed in specific patient subgroups, results from the overall study population did not lead to regulatory approval, and ongoing interest has focused on biomarker-defined subsets.